-Running is an incredibly effective and immediate stress-reducing activity, you can often hear me saying the running cures everything.
-It clears the mind, stimulated the release of “happy” hormones, it can increase your energy levels, help you to lose weight, gain fitness, the list is quite long.
-There has been a lot of money invested over the years by England Athletics to encourage people to get moving, campaigns like “This Girl Can” “Couch to 5k” “Run and Talk” “Run Together” as running is seen as a “good” form of stress release and can help benefit people with mental health problems.
+It is widely accecpted that running is an effective and immediate stress-reducing activity, you can often hear me saying the running cures everything.
+It can give us clarity of thought, induce the release of feel good hormones, it can increase energy levels, change your body shape, make you stronger, the list is quite long.
+There has been a lot of money invested over the years encouraging people to get moving, campaigns like “This Girl Can” “Couch to 5k” “Run and Talk” “Run Together” because recent research has suggested that by participating in “social” activites that this can help elivate symptoms of depression.
+Sounds perfect doesn’t it?

-Stress can be a good thing and aid you in your running performance, the increase in heart rate at the start of the race, the adrenalin pumping can help you achieve your PB’s.
+Stress can be a good thing and help you improve your running performance, the increase in heart rate at the start of the race can help you feel alive and excited, this adrenalin can help you achieve a PB if harnessed the right way.
 A few nerves when you turn up at a new training session will also help you run up that hill or enable you to run faster on another lap.
-Also stress is good for when we train, we are seeking this ‘optimal’ level of stress that leads to improved performance.
-From a physical standpoint, it’s actually quite easy to determine the appropriate amount of volume, intensity, and recovery that should result in improved performance.
-If we do workout X and long run Y and take a rest day, we should see improvements.
-While that looks good on paper, it often doesn’t translate to real life.
+But whilst a training plan looks good on paper, if you do X and Y you will get results, it often doesn’t translate to real life.
 Why not?

-What we need to consider is that stress from other areas of your life can erode the body’s ability to recover from running.
-Worry, anxiety, pressure at work as well as feelings of being completely overwhelmed by life, all these forms of psychological stress can cause fatigue, illness, sleep problems, irritability and so much more.
+Because stress from other areas of your life can stop the body’s ability to recover from running, it’s as simple as that, stress doesn’t recognise the difference between a running session or whether you’ve got enough money to pay the bills..
+Worry, anxiety, pressure at work as well, in fact all forms of psychological stress can cause fatigue, illness, sleep problems and irritability.

 All my training plans focus on physical factors, how many miles per week you need to run to achieve your end goal, they do not consider any other components that may affect your performance.
 All of your stressors in your life should be treated in the same way as physical stress in terms of how it affects the body.
 That doesn’t mean that you should stop training every time something stressful happens, it just means that you should be kind to yourself, listen to your body and fit the training plans around your life.
 You can move the workouts around to fit with you and your lifestyle, if you’ve had a busy week make the weekend run an easy enjoyable one, rest and recover so that your body can adapt.